daniele77/daniele77.github.io/_drafts/types-back-to-the-basics.md

 (the type specifier is int by default, so it could be ommitted).

 <p style="background-color:yellow;">ecco: aveva bisogno di un'etichetta ma ha usato un int (la cosa più semplice). le etichette sono enum, non int e non stringhe</p>
+<p style="background-color:yellow;">This is yet another C++ developer that needs a label and uses a basic type: the quick and dirty way.</p>

 Together with other users, I proposed to the author to switch to an `enum` / `enum class`, but he refused, replying: